seqan/seqan3/doc/setup/quickstart_cmake/index.md

   export PATH=/usr/bin:$PATH
   ```
   and run `cmake` again.

-* **SDSL library not found**: `The SDSL library is required, but wasn't found.`<br>
-  The repository was not cloned correctly.
-This can be verified by checking whether
-  `submodules/sdsl-lite/include/version.hpp` exists.
-  If it does not, try running `git submodule update --init` within the seqan3 directory.

 * **Incorrect compiler**: `Your compiler is not supported.` or `Only GCC is supported.`<br>
   The incorrect compiler is used (e.g., Apple Clang instead of GCC).
 Be sure to set `-DCMAKE_CXX_COMPILER=`.
 For an